flow-io/split/README.md

 ## Notes

-*	Similar to `String#split`, a [regular expression](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Regular_Expressions) separator containing a matching group will result in the separator being retained in the output stream.
+*	Similar to `String#split`, a separator which is a [regular expression](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Regular_Expressions) containing a matching group will result in the separator being retained in the output stream.

 	``` javascript
 	var tStream = stream({